Ketty-Odero/Tanzanian-Water-Wells-Prediction-Model/README.md

 - Provide data-driven recommendations for stakeholders.

 ## Data source
-The dataset provided on https://www.drivendata.org/ by **Taarifa** and the **Tanzanian Ministry of Water**.
+The dataset used was provided on https://www.drivendata.org/ by **Taarifa** and the **Tanzanian Ministry of Water**.
 More details on the competition could be found [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).

 Feature description for the data can be found in [data description](data_description.txt).

 The two datasets we will use are [Training set values](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/) and [Training set labels](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/data/)

 ##### **Data assumptions :**
 - The dataset is representative of all wells in Tanzania
 - Historical data trends will hold for future predictions